haxsaw/hikaru/docs/hikaru-base.rst

 This classmethod provides you an empty instance of the class on which you invoke it.
 Otherwise, you have to ensure that you provide the correct required number of the non- optional parameters to the usual object creation call.
 This method takes care of that for you, giving you an empty instance that you can then populate as you wish.
+This includes any contained objects and their required parameters.

 as_python_source()
 *************************